-All medical charges the student incurs because of a non-school related accident is the responsibility of the parent or guardian and will be billed as such.
+All medical charges the student incurs as a result of a non-school related accident is the responsibility of the parent or guardian and will be billed as such.
 This includes but is not limited to illness such as colds, allergies, etc. Any students with medications must have the details of the prescription on file with their respective Dean.
-Any students taking over-the counter medications such as allergy medicine, etc. must notify the Dean or it will be confiscated.
+Any students taking overthe counter medications such as allergy medicine, etc. must notify the Dean or it will be confiscated.